-Ratepayers who are not entitled to another mandatory relief or are liable for unoccupied property rates and occupy a property with a rateable value which does not exceed £17,999 will have their bill calculated using the lower small business non-domestic rating multiplier, rather than the national non-domestic rating multiplier.
+Ratepayers entitled to another mandatory relief or liable for unoccupied property rates and who occupy a property with a rateable value which does not exceed £17,999 will have their bill calculated using the lower small business non-domestic rating multiplier.
+This is instead of the national non-domestic rating multiplier.

 Generally, this percentage reduction (relief) is only available to ratepayers who occupy either:-

 (a) one property, or

 (b) one main property and other additional properties - providing those additional properties each have a rateable value which does not exceed £2,599.

 The rateable value of the property mentioned in (a), or the aggregate rateable value of all the properties mentioned in (b), must not exceed £17,999 on each day for which relief is being sought.
 If the rateable value, or aggregate rateable value, increases above those levels, relief will cease from the day of the increase.

 However, the Government has introduced additional support to small businesses who occupy additional property which would normally have meant the loss of small business rate relief.
 Instead of losing the relief immediately the relief will continue for a period of 12 months.